cisco/mindmeld/source/userguide/nlp.rst

 Specifying request timestamp and time zone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For applications dealing with temporal events, you can specify the timestamp and time zone for each query to modify the default behavior of the NLP pipeline.
-This information affects how certain :ref:`system entities <system-entities>` get resolved in Workbench.
+This information affects how certain :ref:`system entities <system-entities>` get resolved in MindMeld.

 To pass in this information, use these two optional parameters of the :meth:`process` method: